4.8

 Walking through the streets of Rome gives spectacular views of Roman culture and history across the city.

-Check the map to see how to get to the Colosseum.
+Remember to consult the map to see how to get to the Colosseum.

 By Bike